Institutional Effectiveness

 • Timeframe: Conducted on an annual basis

-This process assesses the academic and functional areas within schools/colleges in a comprehensive assessment and action plan.
-The assessment plan is a component to help inform the school/college’s strategic plan implementation.
+This process assesses the academic and functional areas within schools/colleges in a comprehensive assessment and action plan and helps to inform the school/college’s strategic plan implementation.

 Academic Program, Co-Curricular and Functional Assessment and Action Plan